synccomputingcode/spark_log_parser/README.md

     `python3 sync_parser/parse.py -d [log file location]`

-    The parsed file `[log file name].spk` will appear in the sync_parser/results directory
+    The parsed file `[log file name].spk` will appear in the sync_parser/results directory.

     To re-process and overwrite a previously generated parsed log add the -o flag: